-B. Termination of Appointment by the University

-Termination by the University of a faculty member's appointment shall be accomplished only under the following conditions:

-1. Termination of a tenure appointment, or of a probationary or non-tenure track appointment before the end of a specified term, may be effected by the University for adequate cause.
+- B. Termination of Appointment by the University Termination by the University of a faculty member's appointment shall be accomplished only under the following conditions: - 1.
+Termination of a tenure appointment, or of a probationary or non-tenure track appointment before the end of a specified term, may be effected by the University for adequate cause.
 Cause for dismissal shall be related, directly and substantially, to the fitness of faculty members in their professional capacity as teachers or researchers, and may be deemed to exist when faculty members can no longer be relied upon to perform their University duties and functions in a manner consonant with professional standards.
 These standards are set forth in Section 1 of this Article and in legislation enacted by the Academic Senate.
-If termination takes the form of dismissal, it shall be pursuant to the procedures specified in Section 5 of this article.

-2. Where termination of appointment is based upon demonstrable financial exigency, or bona fide reduction or elimination of a program or department, Section 5 will not apply, but faculty members shall be able to have the issue reviewed by the Academic Senate, the President or both.
+If termination takes the form of dismissal, it shall be pursuant to the procedures specified in Section 5 of this article. - 2.
+Where termination of appointment is based upon demonstrable financial exigency, or bona fide reduction or elimination of a program or department, Section 5 will not apply, but faculty members shall be able to have the issue reviewed by the Academic Senate, the President or both.
 In all such cases the faculty member being displaced will be given notice as soon as possible after the decision to reduce or eliminate has been made.
 Such notice shall be given to tenured faculty at least twelve months before the end of the academic year in which the faculty member is to be terminated.
 Notice for non-tenure appointments shall be given according to the dates established in Article III, Section 2.
 B. 2.
 Before terminating an appointment because of the bona fide reduction or elimination of a program or department, the University will make every effort to place affected faculty members in another suitable position or one in which they may become professionally qualified.
-If an appointment is terminated before the end of a period of appointment, because of demonstrable financial exigency, or because of the bona fide reduction or elimination or eliminated before the end of a period of appointment, because of demonstrable financial exigency, or because of the bona fide reduction or elimination appointment is terminated before the end of a period of appointment, because of demonstrable financial exigency, or because of the bona fide reduction or elimination of a program or department, the released faculty member's position will not be filled by a replacement within a period of two years, unless the replaced faculty member is position it.

-3. Termination for medical reasons for a tenured appointment, or a probationary appointment before the end of the period of appointment, will be based on clear and convincing medical evidence which shall, if the faculty member so requests, be reviewed by the Faculty Review Committee before a final decision is made by the Board of Trustees on the recommendation of the President.
+If an appointment is terminated before the end of a period of appointment, because of demonstrable financial exigency, or because of the bona fide reduction or elimination of a program or department, the released faculty member's position will not be filled by a replacement within a period of two years, unless the replaced faculty member has been offered reappointment and a reasonable time within which to accept or decline it. - 3.
+Termination for medical reasons for a tenured appointment, or a probationary appointment before the end of the period of appointment, will be based on clear and convincing medical evidence which shall, if the faculty member so requests, be reviewed by the Faculty Review Committee before a final decision is made by the Board of Trustees on the recommendation of the President.